smegason/Goo/README.md

 ### Installation
 ---
 1. Install the latest edition of [Blender](https://www.blender.org/download/)
-2. Clone Goo repository or download zip
+2. Clone the Goo repository or download and unzip
 3. In Blender, go to `Edit>Preferences`, then go to the 'Add-ons' tab and enable the checkbox next to `Add Mesh: Extra Objects`

 ![edit preferences](img/blender_edit_preferences.png)

 ![add mesh](img/blender_add_mesh.png)

-4. Then, in `Edit>Preferences`, go to the `File Paths` tab and add the `<location>/Goo/scripts/modules/` folder to `Scripts`
+4. Then, in `Edit>Preferences`, go to the `File Paths` tab and add the `<location>/Goo/scripts/` folder to `Scripts`

 ![add path](img/blender_add_path.png)

 ### Usage
 ---
-In a new 'General' Project, delete the default cube.
+In a new `General` Project, delete the default cube.

-In the Scripting tab use the cell functions
+In the Scripting tab, use the desired cell functions

 Example script (Create cell):
 ```